Malek13X/eCommerceApp/README.md

 ### User Authentication

--  **Sign Up**: Users can create new accounts with a unique username and password.
+-  **Sign Up**: Users can create new accounts with a email and password.
 -  **Sign In**: Registered users can securely log in to their accounts.

 ### User Account Management

--  **User Profile**: Users can view and update their profiles, including personal information and profile pictures.
+-  **User Profile**: Users can view and update their profiles, including personal information.
 -  **Password Reset**: Forgot your password?
 Users can request a password reset email.

 ### Admin Dashboard